The Owl and the Pussy-Cat

 By the Turkey who lives on the hill.

-The transaction with the Piggy‑wig is surprisingly simple.
-The willingness of the Piggy‑wig to sell the ring for a single shilling reinforces the poem’s lighthearted tone.
-The marriage is officiated by a Turkey “who lives on the hill,” adding another layer of whimsical absurdity.
-It also highlights that love can be celebrated in any way, with anyone.
+The transaction with the Piggy-wig is remarkably straightforward and simple.
+The Piggy-wig’s immediate willingness to sell the ring for a mere “one shilling” reinforces the poem’s lighthearted and uncomplicated tone.
+The marriage ceremony itself is officiated by a Turkey “who lives on the hill,” adding another layer of charming, whimsical absurdity to the narrative.
+This detail also subtly suggests that love and commitment can be celebrated and formalized in any manner, with any willing participant, regardless of conventional expectations.

 They dined on mince, and slices of quince,